cs3b/ai-ruby-agent-sdk/docs-dev/project/what-do-we-build.md

 - **ERB Template Prompts** - Ruby-native variable interpolation in prompts
 - **Step-Based Workflows** - Support for multi-step agent processes
 - **Loop & Review** - Built-in validation and retry mechanisms

-The SDK aims to find the right balance between power and simplicity - making it easy to build basic agents while supporting more complex workflows when needed.